Biarritz: 19th century

 Opened in June 1893, Biarritz's salt baths were designed and built by the architect Lagarde.
-From the gatzagas of Beskoitz and after passing through a 20 km pipe, water ten times saltier than the sea was used.
+Sourced from the gatzagas of Beskoitz and passing through a 20 km pipe, water ten times saltier than the sea was used.
 The baths were closed in 1953 and demolished in 1968.

-The presence of French Republic's authorities and the fact of having launched the Paris-Henday train led Biarritz to become one of the most outstanding tourist areas all over Europe.
-The queen of the beaches became the beach of the kings: Oscar II of Sweden, Leopold of Belgium, tireless traveller, empress of Russia Maria Feodorovna, mother of Nicholas II of Russia, Empress Elisabeth of Austria, Natalie of Serbia and her son Alexander I of Serbia, George V from Britain, Edward VII and Britain's Queen Victoria, Alfonso XIII of Spain, aristocrats, rich people, actors, from Europe and South America...
-In the summer-time, high-status people gathered in Biarritz.
-Therefore, the number of population remarkably increased, from 5,000 to 18,000.
+The presence of the French Republic's authorities and the launch of the Paris–Hendaye train led Biarritz to become one of the most outstanding tourist areas in Europe.
+The queen of the beaches became the beach of the kings and queens: Oscar II of Sweden, Leopold of Belgium, empress of Russia Maria Feodorovna, mother of Nicholas II of Russia, Empress Elisabeth of Austria, Natalie of Serbia and her son Alexander I of Serbia, George V from Britain, Edward VII and Britain's Queen Victoria, Alfonso XIII of Spain, as well aristocrats, rich people and actors from Europe and South America.
+In the summer, people of high status gathered in Biarritz.
+The population thereby increased considerably, from 5,000 to 18,000.
 At the end of the 19th century, 50,000 vacationers were gathering in Biarritz.

 Belle Époque

-During the Belle Époque of European peace and prosperity, the department store called Biarritz Bonheur, created in 1894, enlarged twice (in 1911 and 1926), and still operating, became the temple of luxury and fashion.
-At the start of the 20th century, most of its workers spoke in English.
+During the Belle Époque of European peace and prosperity, in 1894, a department store called Biarritz Bonheur was created.
+It was enlarged twice (in 1911 and 1926).
+It became the temple of luxury and fashion.
+By the start of the 20th century, most of its workers spoke English.

 After World War II

-At the end of World War II in Europe, the U.S. Army's Information and Educational Branch was ordered to establish an overseas university campus for demobilized American service men and women in the French resort town of Biarritz.
+At the end of World War II in Europe, the U.S. Army's Information and Educational Branch was ordered to establish an overseas university campus for demobilized American servicemen and women in the French resort town of Biarritz.
 Under General Samuel L. McCroskey, the hotels and casinos of Biarritz were converted into quarters, labs, and class spaces for U.S. service personnel.
-The University opened 10 August 1945 and about 10,000 students attended an eight-week term.
+The University opened on 10 August 1945 and about 10,000 students attended an eight-week term.
 This campus was set up to provide a transition between army life and subsequent attendance at a university in the US, so students attended for just one term.
 After three successful terms, the G.I.
 University closed in March 1946 (see G. I. American Universities).

 The arrival of surfing in Europe

-In 1957, the American film director Peter Viertel was in Biarritz with his British actress wife Deborah Kerr working on the film The Sun Also Rises.
-One of his Californian friends came for a visit, and his use of a surfboard off Biarritz is recognized as the first time surfing was practised in Europe.
-Biarritz eventually became one of the most popular European surfing spots.
+In 1957, American film director Peter Viertel was in Biarritz with his British wife, actress Deborah Kerr, working on the film The Sun Also Rises.
+One of his Californian friends came for a visit and his use of a surfboard off Biarritz is recognized as the first time surfing was practised in Europe.
+Biarritz eventually became one of the most popular European spots for surfers from around the world, developing a nightlife and surfing-based culture.